 FORM (Frankfurt Orofacial Regenerative Medicine)

-FORM-Lab is located at the Medical Center of the Goethe University Frankfurt (Germany).
-FORM is the research lab of the Department for Oral, Cranio-Maxillofacial and Facial Plastic Surgery.
-The lab was founded in 2007 by Dr. Shahram Ghanaati under the support of Prof. Robert Sader and Prof. James Kirkpatrick based on a scientific collaboration between the Johann Wolfgang Goethe University of Frankfurt and the Johannes Gutenberg University of Mainz.
+FORM-Lab is situated at the Medical Center of the Goethe University Frankfurt (Germany).
+As the research arm of the Department for Oral, Cranio-Maxillofacial and Facial Plastic Surgery, FORM-Lab was founded in 2007 by Dr. Shahram Ghanaati with the support of Prof. Robert Sader and Prof. James Kirkpatrick, in collaboration between Johann Wolfgang Goethe University of Frankfurt and Johannes Gutenberg University of Mainz.

-Image analysis is one of the main analytic fields used in our lab.
-The imaging unit includes several workplaces supported by special software for image analysis and histomorphometry, that are equipped with several light microscopes, fluorescence microscope and a molecular imager.
-In addition, a high-resolution scanning microscope with “total scan technology”connected to a PC with analysis software is used for digitizing histological slides and generating total scans for histomorphometry and image analysis.
-The lab is also authorized to utilize highly developed microscopes at Buchmann Institute for Molecular Life Sciences – core facilities (i.e. Leica TCS SP5, Leica AF 6000 with JPK Nano-wizard 2, Keyence BIOREVO X, Zeiss Cell Observer, etc.).
+Image analysis is central to our research, and our imaging unit comprises workstations with specialized software for image analysis and histomorphometry.
+We have a range of light microscopes, fluorescence microscope and a molecular imager.
+Additionally, we employ a high-resolution scanning microscope with “total scan technology”connected to a PC with analysis software for digitizing histological slides and generating total scans for histomorphometry and image analysis.
+Our lab is also authorized to access advanced microscopes at Buchmann Institute for Molecular Life Sciences including Leica TCS SP5, Leica AF 6000 with JPK Nano-wizard 2, Keyence BIOREVO X, Zeiss Cell Observer, and more.

 Development of FORM-Lab